 Birthday Drawing: There are two drawings at each meeting.
 The “Birthday Drawing” items are donated by the guild members celebrating their birthday that month.
 These tickets are 4 for $1.
 The other drawing is sponsored by the guild and tickets for this drawing are $1 each.
 Good Luck to you!

-Bees: There are several small groups that meet to work on individual and group projects.
-You are welcome to organize a new group in your neighborhood, or one with a special interest.
+Bees: There are small groups that meet to work on individual and group projects.
+You are welcome to organize a new group, or one with a special interest, but all new bees should be presented to the Executive Board.
 This is a great way to get to know other guild members.

 Show and Tell: This monthly event is a way for members to showcase their work.
-You may show one or two items per month.
-Quilts should be completed when shared.
+Quilts should be completed when shared unless special circumstances prohibit it, i.e., it will be given away before the next meeting.

 Community Service: Our guild has taken on the task of making a quilt for every child who is a resident at Eagle Ranch.
 We encourage each member to make at least one quilt per year for Eagle Ranch.
-Currently, the Guild is providing kits for us to use to make these quilts.
-You make the top and then return it to the chairman of the Eagle Ranch committee.
-She will see it gets quilted and returned to you for the binding and label.
+Currently, the Guild is providing kits to make these quilts.
+You make the top and then return it to a member of the Eagle Ranch committee.
+The will see it gets quilted and returned to you for the binding and label.
 If you prefer to make your own quilt, it needs to be approximately 60” X 72”.
 There are more boys than girls at Eagle Ranch, therefore we need more boy quilts.

 We also make and deliver Comfort Pillows for cancer patients in Hall County.
 A free pattern is available through Connecting Threads at http://www.connectingthreads.com.

 Project Day: Project Day was originally called Basting Day.
 This was a day designated by the original Guild members for basting their quilts for hand quilting.
 It became a day of fellowship, learning, and sharing.
-Today we meet once a month on the third Monday of the month.
-The goal is basically the same, a day of friendship and getting to know each other, special projects, teaching new techniques, and a pot luck lunch.
-If there is not a scheduled work day, bring your own projects.
+Today we meet once a month on the third Monday of the month except in months of November and December when they may be moved to the second Monday of the month.
+The goal is basically the same, a day of friendship and getting to know each other, special projects, teaching new techniques.
+Bring your lunch and fellowship with us.
+If there is not a special project scheduled, please feel free to bring your own projects.
 We all love to see what everyone else is making.

-If you would like to join our guild, Click here for membership form
+If you would like to join our guild, Membership form

-If you have any questions about joining our guild, please contact Charlotte at firstname.lastname@example.org
+If you have any questions about joining our guild, please contact Stacey

 To make a name badge follow these directions